priyanshuverma-dev/Gita-Mobile/README.md

 It is a mobile application integrated Bhagavad Gita.

-Founder $ Developer Antriksh Verma
+Founder $ Developer Priyanshu Verma